DataMinerUK/huginn/README.md

 * Track your location over time
 * Create Amazon Mechanical Turk workflows as the inputs, or outputs, of agents.  ("Once a day, ask 5 people for a funny cat photo; send the results to 5 more people to be rated; send the top-rated photo to 5 people for a funny caption; send to 5 final people to rate for funniest caption; finally, post the best captioned photo on my blog.")

-Follow [@tectonic](https://twitter.com/tectonic) for updates as Huginn evolves, and join us in [our IRC channel](https://kiwiirc.com/client/irc.freenode.net/?nick=huginn-user|?#huginn) (\#huginn on Freenode) to discuss the project.

-### We need your help!

-Want to help with Huginn?
-All contributions are encouraged!
-You could make UI improvements, add new Agents, write documentation and tutorials, or try tackling [issues tagged with #help-wanted](https://github.com/cantino/huginn/issues?direction=desc&labels=help-wanted&page=1&sort=created&state=open).

 ## Examples

 Please checkout the [Huginn Introductory Screencast](http://vimeo.com/61976251)!